The violin is one of the most interesting instruments to play.

 As for the features, the preamp offers some tone-shaping, although it would be nice if it had a 3-band EQ.

 The only downside is that the positioning of the preamp controls is kind of weird.
-If you have a shoulder rest, one of the holders will go over the plastic panel, although it won’t interfere with the controls.
+If you have a shoulder rest for your violin, one of the holders will go over the plastic panel, although it won’t interfere with the controls.

 Advantages And Disadvantages